Mikaela/gist/matrix/FluffyChat/quick-account-switching.md

 1. Open FluffyChat
 2. Long touch your account name and select "Add to bundle".
-Name the new bundle whatever you want, it will be visible below the account switcher and groups accounts.
+Name the new bundle whatever you want as long as it's the same across your quick-switching accounts, it will be visible below the account switcher and groups accounts (e.g. between personal and work)
 3. Open Element Web
 4. In any chatbox enter `/devtools` and enter
 5. Select "Explore Account Data"